 At Christmas time your house is jam-packed with festive (but fatal) goodies.
-Keep your pup away from these 9 commonly scoffed items:
+Keep your pup (and kitten) away from these 9 commonly scoffed items:

 Holly & Ivy – Looks great in a wreath, but let your dog at it and you’ll witness an upset stomach, tremors, seizures & loss of balance.

 Mistletoe – Ahh the tool of young love, but not puppy love.
 A few berries can be fatal to your beloved puppy.